PajamaProgrammer/FEND-Resume/README.md

 In this project I used JavaScript, JQuery, HTML, and CSS to build an interactive resume.

+Test Version is to modify the resume with bootstrap...

 The resume is hosted on github and can be viewed [here](http://pajamaprogrammer.github.io/frontend-nanodegree-resume/).